BWolfG/SurfaceAnalyzer/README.md

 A Godot 4.2+ plugin for identifying surface materials on complex 3D meshes via raycast.

-Designed to work alongside a detailed `ConcavePolygonShape3D` for precise material detection without affecting player physics.
+Designed to work alongside a detailed `ConcavePolygonShape3D` for precise material detection.

 Features